-After the application is vetted accordingly a letter of notification of approval is issued.
+After, the application is vetted accordingly a letter of notification of approval is issued.
 At this stage the following conditions must be fulfilled:

 - a.
-The one time contribution of €30,000 less the non-refundable administrative fee must be paid; - b.
-The necessary title to a Qualifying Property together must be presented; - c.
+The one time Contribution less the non-refundable administrative fee must be paid; - b.
+The necessary title to a Qualifying Property must be presented; - c.
 The certificate to a Qualifying Investment must be presented.

-4. Certificate of Residence
+4. MRVP Certificate- Certificate of Residence

-Once the conditions mentioned in point 3 are fulfilled, the certificate of residence is issued.
-This certificate will include the names and surnames of the beneficiary and his/her dependants.
-The certificate has indefinite validity and will be monitored annually for the first 5 years and every 5 years thereafter.
+Once the conditions mentioned in point 3 are fulfilled, the MRVP certificate is issued.
+The MRVP certificate will include the names and surnames of the main applicant and his/her family members.
+The MRVP certificate has indefinite validity and will be monitored annually for the first 5 years and every 5 years thereafter.